This Apple Cider Turkey Brine is the BEST Turkey Brine Recipe!

 Yes, your turkey will be okay if it sits in the brine for longer than 24 hours.
 However, I would not recommend any more than 36 hours.
 The salt in the brine will begin to break down the protein fibers of the meat, and the texture of the turkey will not be as good.

 No. Apple cider vinegar is very different than apple cider.
 Your brine will be VERY acidic and will affect the flavor and texture of the meat.
-If you cannot find apple cider, I would recommend using apple juice instead.
+If you cannot find apple cider, I would recommend using apple juice or orange juice instead.

 The brine amount is appropriate for almost all turkey sizes.
 The brine liquid will be a good amount for anything from a 10-20 lb turkey.
 Any larger and you may want to add some extra water.